-As for us, we ate as much as we could during our time in Naples.
-We ate the best pizza in the world.
+We ate as much as we could during our time in Naples.
+We ate Neapolitan pizza.
 We ate a traditional trattoria meal.
-And we ate the best fried foods at a friggitoria.
+We ate gelato.
+And we ate the fried food at a friggitoria.
 Our taste buds were happy, but they wanted to experience more this top Italian food city.

 Since the coffee is so strong in Naples, most people add sugar to their little cups of liquid gold.
 We don’t typically add sugar to our coffee, but we were tempted by the big bowl of red packets placed in front of us at the bar.